 Tips for caring for a loved one with vascular dementia

-- Avoid changing things up.
-Your loved one will feel more comfortable and less frightened or agitated when he or she is on a regular routine and in familiar surroundings.
+- Create a routine.
+Your loved one will feel more comfortable and less agitated when he or she is on a regular routine and in familiar surroundings.

 - Use calendars and clocks.
 Place large calendars and clocks around your loved one’s living area.
 They can help people with dementia reorient if they've forgotten the date or time.

 - Provide plenty of stimulation.
 Make sure your loved one’s room is colorful and inviting.
-Do they have a nice view outside?
-If not, you can bring the outdoors in with some flowers or a plant.
-Also make sure they have a TV, radio, or other things to look at and do.
+Is there a nice view outside?
+If not, you can bring the outdoors inside with some flowers or a plant.
+Exercise, interaction with different people in one-on-one situations, or playing with a well-trained, docile pet can also help to provide stimulation and increase physical and social activity.

 Healthy Lifestyle Tips